sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 In other words, whenever all the conditions have been `true` and `false` at least once.

-Once again we look at the program that counts the words ending with an "r" or an "s".
+Once again we look at the program that counts the words ending with an 'r or an 's'.
 Let us now focus on achieving 100% (basic) condition coverage.

 We start by building a more granular CFG: